 There are rest stations or pondoks every 500m.
 Pondok Kandis has a wash area and portable water.
 Before reaching the first pondok, we passed Carson Falls.
 At the Pondok Ubah, where we had lunch, we saw mountain squirrels and the carnivorous pitcher plants.

-The terrain has different vegetation zones starting from lowland tropical rainforest to montane forest, ultrabasic rock, granite boulders and the sub-alpine at the summit.
+The terrain has different vegetation zones starting from lowland tropical rainforest to montane forest, ultrabasic rock, granite boulders and sub-alpine at the summit.

-After lunch and a short rest, we resumed climbing with light rainshower.
+After lunch and a short rest, we resume climbing with light rainshower.
 The lodge porters overtook us and they never look exhausted despite carrying baskets loaded with food and other supplies for Laban Rata restaurant.

 Higher, the air got thinner that we caught ourselves panting.
 Some climbers may experience altitude sickness, and I’m glad I didn’t experience it at Kinabalu’s level.
 But to battle this, the trick is to:

-• take deep and long breaths or do pursed lip breathing to forcefully exhale and flush out excess CO2 from your lungs.
+- Take deep and long breaths or do pursed lip breathing to forcefully exhale and flush out excess CO2 from your lungs.

-• eat high-carb foods like pasta and bread a day or a meal before
+- Eat high-carb foods like pasta and bread a day or a meal before.

 An hour after the training, we had a superb dinner at Laban Rata restaurant.
 Then later that evening, we prepared our packs and gears for the coming summit ascent and crawled to our respective Pendant Hut bunkbeds with thick comforters around 9pm.